UK tech experts · info@vividrepairs.co.uk

 The 320 nits peak brightness is adequate for office environments but might struggle in rooms with direct sunlight.
 The IPS glow is noticeable in dark scenes - it's not a defect, just the trade-off you make for those excellent viewing angles.
 If you work in a dimly lit room and watch a lot of dark content, this will bother you.

-Let’s not pretend this is real HDR.
-With no local dimming and peak brightness that doesn’t exceed SDR levels, enabling HDR just crushes your blacks without adding any punch to highlights.
-I tested HDR content from Netflix and YouTube, and honestly, SDR looked better.
+Let's not pretend this is real HDR.
+With no local dimming and peak brightness that doesn't exceed SDR levels, enabling HDR just crushes your blacks without adding any punch to highlights.
+With HDR content from Netflix and YouTube, honestly, SDR looks better.
 This is HDR in name only.

 If you want proper HDR, you need either an OLED panel or a mini-LED display with hundreds of dimming zones.
 Those start at double the price of this monitor.
 The HDR badge on the box is marketing, nothing more.